-Overlap in Management, Control and Operation of All Defendants
+Overlap in Management, Control, and Operation of All Defendants - 47.
+There is significant overlap in the management, control, and operations of DCF, DCEH, and IIA. - 48.
+At all times relevant to this complaint, the three managers of Defendant IIA, according to the Office of the Illinois Secretary of State, were Matthew Barnett, Randall K. Barton, and Brent Richardson. - 49.
+As managers, Mr. Barton, Mr. Barnett, and Mr. Richardson performed a variety of services for IIA, including oversight of corporate governance, contractual agreements with third parties, and other enterprises.
+See Receivership, Dkt.
+7-1 at 1.

-- 44. There is significant overlap in the management, control, and operations of DCF, DCEH, and IIA. - 45.
-At all times relevant to this complaint, the three managers of Defendant IIA, according to the Office of the Illinois Secretary of State, were Matthew Barnett, Randall K. Barton, and Brent Richardson. - 46.
-As managers, Mr. Barton, Mr. Barnett and Mr. Richardson performed a variety of services for IIA, including oversight of corporate governance, contractual agreements with third parties and other enterprises.
-See Receivership Dkt.
-7-1 at 1(Declaration of Randall Barton). - 47.
-Mr. Barnett, in addition to his role as a manager of IIA, is the President and founder of DCF, a member of the DCEH Board of Managers, and co-founder of the LA Dream Center.
+- 50. Mr. Barnett, in addition to his role as a manager of IIA, is the President and founder of DCF, a member of the DCEH Board of Managers, and cofounder of the LA Dream Center. - 51.
+Mr. Barton, in addition to his role as a manager of IIA, is managing director of DCF, Co-Chairman of the DCEH Board of Directors, a member of DCEH's Board of Managers, and Chief Development Officer of DCEH. - 52.
+Mr. Richardson, in addition to his role as a manager of IIA, was Chief Executive Officer of DCEH, Co-Chairman of the DCEH Board of Directors, and a member of DCEH's Board of Managers.
+Mr. Richardson's family trust also provided financing to DCF in order to complete the EDMC purchase.
+See March 3, 2017 Press Release ("An affiliate of the Najafi Companies will be the principal financier of the transaction with additional financing provided by the Richardson Family Trust.").
+In fact, in November 2017, HLC found that an "apparent conflict of interest exists owing to an investment by the DCEH CEO of 10% in the purchase price for which limited documentation exists."
+See Letter from Robert "Bobby" C. Scott, Chairman of U.S. House of Representatives Comm. on Educ. & Labor, to Elisabeth DeVos, Sec'y of Educ.
+(July 16, 2019) ("Scott Letter"), Ex.
+1, Letter from Higher Learning Comm. to Elden Monday, Pres. of the Art Institute of Colorado, Josh Pond, Pres. of IIA, & Brent Richardson, Chief Executive Officer, Dream Center Educ.
+Holdings, at 16 ("Nov.
+2017 HLC Letter") (attached hereto as Exhibit 2).
+Furthermore, according to an exclusivity agreement dated November 11, 2016, that was provided to the Department, Mr. Richardson's company, Lopes Capital LLC, likewise had a "financial relationship" with DCF.

-- 48. Mr. Barton, in addition to his role as a manager of IIA, is managing director of DCF, Co-Chairman of the DCEH Board of Managers, and Chief Development Officer of DCEH. - 49.
-Mr. Richardson, in addition to his role as a manager of IIA, was Chief Executive Officer of DCEH and Co-Chairman of the DCEH Board of Managers.
-Also, Mr. Richardson's family trust provided financing to DCF in order to complete the EDMC purchase.
-See DCF March 3, 2017 Press Release ("An affiliate of the Najafi Companies will be the principal financier of the transaction with additional financing provided by the Richardson Family Trust.").
-And according to an Exclusivity Agreement dated November 11, 2016 and provided to the Department, Mr. Richardson's company, Lopes Capital LLC, has a "financial relationship" with DCF. - 50.
-These overlapping roles blurred the distinctions between DCEH and DCF.
-In one letter describing DCF's vision for the schools to their primary regulator, Mr. Barton (in his capacity as Managing Director of DCF) wrote to Department Secretary DeVos on DCF letterhead: "Our CEO, Brent Richardson, our founder, Pastor Matthew Barnett and myself, respectfully request an opportunity for 15 minutes of your time, anywhere or anytime for a presentation to share with you our vision to transform these three for-profit university systems at 62 campuses across the United States to private non-profit education. . ."
-See Letter from Randall Barton to Secretary DeVos (June 23, 2017) (emphasis added), attached hereto as Exhibit 1.
+DCF.
+In one letter describing DCF's vision for the schools to the Department, Mr. Barton (in his capacity as Managing Director of DCF) wrote to then Secretary of Education Elisabeth DeVos on DCF letterhead: "Our CEO, Brent Richardson, our founder, Pastor Matthew Barnett[,] and myself[] respectfully request an opportunity for 15 minutes of your time, anywhere or anytime for a presentation to share with you our vision to transform these three for-profit university systems at 62 campuses across the United States to private non-profit education."
+See Letter from Randall Barton, Managing Dir., Dream Center Found., to Elisabeth DeVos, Sec'y of Educ., at 1 (June 23, 2017) (emphasis added) (attached hereto as Exhibit 3).

-Integration Between DCF, DCEH and the Schools Acquired from EDMC
+Integration Between DCF, DCEH, and the Schools Acquired from EDMC